Elevise

 Picture

-In order to use the above formula, we need to have the radius and the slanted height.
-We have the radius, but we do not have the slanted height.
-We are able to find the slanted height by creating a right-angled triangle between the radius, perpendicular height and slanted height.
+We now need to find the slanted height.
+We are able to find the slanted height by creating a right-angled triangle with the sides being the radius, the perpendicular height and the slanted height.
 The triangle is shown below.

 Picture